 How many coats of antifouling do I need to apply?

-To ensure that both our antifoulings give the maximum performance they are designed for and perform as they should do, its is important that the boast hull is prepared and the antifouling paint applied correctly.
+To ensure that both our antifoulings give the maximum performance they are designed for and perform as they should do, its is important that the boat hull is prepared and the antifouling paint applied correctly.
 We recommend that you apply two coats of our antifouling and an extra coat around the water line.
-The most common reason for antifoul to under perform is if it is applied to thinly or a coat is skipped, therefore the active ingredient (copper oxide) will become depleted early and the performance of the antifoul will deteriorate fast resulting in fouling.
+The most common reason for antifoul to under perform is if it is applied too thinly or a coat is skipped, therefore the active ingredient (copper oxide) will become depleted early and the performance of the antifoul will deteriorate too fast resulting in fouling.
 For full details on preparation and application of our antifoulings please refer to our technical data sheets.

 Ensure you purchase the right amount on antifouling for the size of your boat to give you enough for the recommended two coats, if unsure please refer to the how much antifouling paint table on our Antifouling Tips page.
 You will also find a coverage calculator on each product page.